KellyMahan/RealTimeRails/README.md

 The gem is now loading and running correctly in the project.
 Still some bugs to iron out.

-To start the websocket server just run the websocket_server.rb ruby script.
+To start the websocket server just run the "real\_time_rails" executable.
+There is not any configuration options yet, but they should be added soon.

 Add to your Gemfile